 Full accreditation was awarded by the Council for Accreditation of Counseling and Related Educational Programs (CACREP) during the spring of 2000.
-With this accreditation, graduates are eligible to take the National Counselor Examination (NBCC) during the last semester of study (while completing the internship).
+With this accreditation, graduates are eligible to take the National Counselor Examination (NBCC) during the last semester of study.

 Students are also encouraged to seek information on specific certification requirements of clinical mental health counselors in states where they are likely to seek employment.
 Information can usually be obtained from the Offices of Licensing and Certification in the State Capitals or by checking the websites of the American Counseling Association (ACA) and the American Mental Health Counseling Association (AMHCA).